suker200/minimonitor/README.md

 This is a mini monitor tool for monitor custom metric from container, and should be start inside container when spawned.
 It will get custom metric for alarm  via pushbullet and send data to influxdb for graphing.
 We can write your own module to get custom metric from container, and this tool will help us monitor base on pre-define metric threshold, and push data for graphing.

-+ Disadvantage: working localy, container_name is not flexible.
++ <b>Disadvantage</b>: working localy, container_name is not flexible.
-+ Development: support etcd for central configuration, support namespace in control container_name, active in manage create/delete down/useless container from docker cluster like kubernetes/docker swarm ....
++ <b>In Development</b>: support etcd for central configuration, support namespace in control container_name, active in manage create/delete down/useless container from docker cluster like kubernetes/docker swarm ....

-Note: Update Influxdb server information: /github.com/suker200/minimonitor/data_report/influxdb_report.go
+<b>Note</b>: Update Influxdb server information: /github.com/suker200/minimonitor/data_report/influxdb_report.go

-Phase 1: Write you own module --> your metric data from your module can be: string, float, int (10MB, 1000, 20%, 7.2 etc..)
+<b>Phase 1</b>: Write you own module --> your metric data from your module can be: string, float, int (10MB, 1000, 20%, 7.2 etc..)

-Phase 2: Prepare for graphing: We have example config from config.cnf <br />
+<b>Phase 2</b>: Prepare for graphing: We have example config from config.cnf <br />
 	- suker-hostname=suker01,region=hcm,env=production-email:tan.luong@gmail.com,suker200@gmail.com-ccu:warning=10,critical=300,time=15 <br />
 	--> Clarify : suker (container name), hostname=suker01,region=hcm,env=production (format your column when graphing), email (for send notification), ccu:warning=10,critical=300,time=15 (ccu : metric, warning-critical : threshold, time: interval schedule check)

-Phase 3: attach your module to mini tool <br />
+<b>Phase 3</b>: attach your module to mini tool <br />
 		- Your import block : input two modules : "github.com/suker200/minimonitor/config_parser" + "github.com/suker200/minimonitor/data_report" <br />
 		- Your Function input: <br />
 			+ func Ccu(os string, function string, object_config map[string]map[string]interface{}, object_tag config_parser.Server, messages chan string): this is your function name with default input we should use <br />